simonbernard2/the_big_picture/README.md

 **The Big Picture** will "chop" your main picture into a grid based on the _size_ you provided.
 For every square of the grid, an average color will be determined and **The Big Picture** will try to find a picture with a similar average color from it's database.
 The higher the _resolution_ value, the broader the search will be.

-Upon success, you should get the following response:
+Upon success, you should get a response that looks like this:

 <details>
   <summary>Click here to see the JSON response.</summary>